vsbron/course-react2023-world-wise/README.md

 ## Features

 - Simple navigation that tracks what page you're currently on;
+- The app screen with the some cities already in the list;

 ## Details

 - Navigation in SPA is handled by React Router;
 - Stylesheets are written using CSS Modules;
+- Cities are fetched from fake API using json-server (Must run "npm run server" for app to work);